yurutaso/pyvisa-example/README.md

-pyvisa + pyvisa-py + GPIB/Serialによる測定機器の制御例
+Example of using GPIB/Serial interface with pyvisa + pyvisa-py.

+See info.md for detail.